tubalk01/Protocols/protocols/Nucleic Acid Purification with Magnetic Beads/README.md

     * Nucleic Acid Purification

 ## Description
-With this protocol, you can use magnetic beads and the [Opentrons Magnetic Module]() to perform purifications of PCR products and other nucleic acids that yield high quality sample without the use of centrifugation or vacuum separation.
-Here is our [Technical Note](https://docs.google.com/document/d/1cwSAS52fSBOEI0Hb7U2paq5jS_G1LN2fB5TssJp-Au0/edit?usp=sharing).
+With this protocol, you can perform high-quality nucleic acid purifcations using magnetic beads and the [Opentrons Magnetic Module](https://shop.opentrons.com/products/magdeck?_ga=2.120183432.1039841802.1542049668-403439593.1535387376).
+With this setup, you can get high quality PCR product and other nucleic acids without the use of centrifugation or vacuum separation.
+Here is our [Technical Note](INSERT LINK).

 ---